bakerjd99/Analyze-the-Data-not-the-Drivel/wp2epub/usingjodliterate5774.markdown

 [pandoc](https://pandoc.org/) is easily one of the most useful markup utilities on the [intertubes](https://www.urbandictionary.com/define.php?term=intertubes).
-If you routinely deal with markup formats like markdown, XML, $\LaTeX$, json and you aren't using pandoc you are working too hard.
+If you routinely deal with markup formats like markdown, XML, LaTeX, json and you aren't using pandoc you are working too hard.

 Be lazy!
 [Install pandoc](https://pandoc.org/installing.html).